 SEA SCOUT ZERO

-The British SSZ (Sea Scout Zero) was first introduced into service in 1916.
-It was a non-rigid airship, meaning it had no internal framework.
-Its light weight gave it an impressive top speed of 72 km/h (45 mph) and it could stay airborne for 17 hours.
-Its crew of three were employed mainly on submarine patrol or on escort duty for convoys.
-Observer
+The British SSZ (Sea Scout Zero) was first put into service in 1916.
+It was a nonrigid airship, meaning it had no internal framework.
+Its light weight gave it an impressive top speed of 45 mph (72 km/h), and it could stay airborne for 17 hours.
+Its crew of three was employed mainly on submarine patrol or on escort duty for convoys.

-Engine and propeller to provide power and steer airship
+Engine and propeller to provide power

+and steer airship

-> The engine gantry was linked to the gondola by a rope ladder -
+The engine gantry was linked to the gondola by a rope ladder ~

 Stabilizer

 Emblem of British Royal Naval Air

 Service

-Float in

-case airship

-landed on sea
+Observer

 Gantry

+Float in case airship landed on sea /

 Lewis gunner

+HIGH ABOVE THE SEAS The British used airships mainly to patrol the seas looking for German U-boats.
+The machine gunner protected the crew and ship against an enemy fighter, while other crew members were on lookout.
+These two crew members are perching on a flimsy gantry mounted to the side of the gondola strung beneath the airship.

 CAPITAL TARGET

-The first German airship raid on London took place on 31 May 1915, and was followed by a more powerful attack on 8 September.
+The first German airship raid on London took place on May 31, 1915, and was followed by a more powerful attack on September 8.
 The artist R. Schmidt from Hamburg recorded one such night raid.
 In total, there were 51 airship attacks on British cities.
-They dropped 196 tons (2,000 kg) of bombs, killing 557 people and wounding 1,358.
+They dropped 220 tons (200 metric tons) of bombs, killing 557 people and wounding 1, 358.

-HIGH ABOVE THE SEAS

-The British used airships chiefly to patrol the seas looking for German U-boats.
-The machine gunner protected the crew and ship against an enemy fighter, while other crew members were on look-out.
-These two crew members are perching on a flimsy gantry mounted to the side of the gondola strung beneath the airship.

-"I WANT YOU" When the USA entered the war in April 1917, a poster showing an attractive woman in naval uniform (above) urged volunteers to enlist.
-War at sea SINCE THE LAUNCH OF Britain's Dreadnought battleship in 1906, Britain, Germany, and other countries had engaged in a massive naval building programme.
-Yet the war itself was fought largely on land and both sides avoided naval conflict.
-The British needed their fleet to keep the seas open for merchant ships bringing food and other supplies to Britain, as well as to prevent supplies reaching Germany.
+"1 WANT YOU" When the US entered the war in April 1917, a poster showing an attractive woman in naval uniform (above) urged volunteers to enlist.
+War at sea SINCE THE LAUNCH OF Britain's Dreadnought battleship in 1906, Britain, Germany, and other countries had engaged in a massive naval building program.
+Yet the war itself was fought largely on land, and both sides avoided naval conflict.
+The British needed their fleet to keep the seas open for merchant ships bringing food and supplies to Britain, as well as to stop supplies from reaching Germany.
 Germany needed its fleet to protect itself against possible invasion.
 The only major sea battle - off Danish Jutland in the North Sea in 1916 - was inconclusive.
 The main fight took place under the sea, as German U-boats waged a damaging war against Allied merchant and troop ships in an effort to force Britain out of the war.
 LIFE INSIDE A U-BOAT Conditions inside a U-boat were cramped and uncomfortable.
 Fumes and heat from the engine and poor ventilation made the air very stuffy.
-The crew had to navigate their craft through minefields, and avoid detection from reconnaissance aircraft, in order to attack enemy ships.
+The crew had to navigate the craft through minefields and avoid detection from reconnaissance aircraft in order to attack enemy ships.

+CONSTANT THREAT

-CONSTANT THREAT This German propaganda poster, The U-boats are out!, shows the threat posed to Allied shipping by the German U-boat fleet.
+This German propaganda poster, The U-boats are out!, shows the threat posed to Allied shipping by the German U-boat fleet.

 LAND AND SEA

-Observation halloon
+Observation balloon

 Seaplanes are able to take off and land on both water and ground.
 They were used for reconnaissance and bombing work.
 This version of the Short 184 was the first seaplane to sink an enemy ship with a torpedo.

-Floats for

-landing on
+Floats for landing on water

-water

-\Gun

 SUCCESS AND FAILURE

 German U-boats operated both under the sea and on the surface.
 Here, the crew is opening fire with a deck cannon to stop an enemy steamer.
 German U-boats sank 5,554 Allied and neutral merchant ships as well as many warships.
 Their own losses, however, were also considerable.
 Out of a total fleet of 372 German U-boats, 178 were destroyed by Allied bombs or torpedoes.

+Gun